 Generally speaking, a UTMA custodianship is the most attractive option, unless the amount of insurance is very large and the child will need a property manager past the age of 21.
 The UTMA custodianship is simpler to set up and manage -- and often cheaper (from a tax point of view) -- than a child's trust.
 A UTMA custodianship is particularly sensible for proceeds below $100,000.
 Amounts of this size are often expended fairly rapidly for the child's education and living needs, and are simply not large enough to tie up beyond the age of 21.
 If larger amounts are involved and you do not believe the child will be able to responsibly handle the money at the UTMA age limit, a child's trust is a better bet.

-For more information on life insurance and providing financial security for your children, see The Mom's Guide to Wills & Estate Planning, by Liza Hanks (Nolo).
-For information about life insurance and children's trusts for your estate plan, read Plan Your Estate, by Denis Clifford (Nolo).
+For more information on life insurance and children's trusts for your estate plan, read Plan Your Estate, by Denis Clifford (Nolo).
+For more information about estate planning and will making see Nolo's Estate Planning Bundle.